marcelarie/game-of-thrones-api/DOCU.md

 The second one uses the url parameters. `:id` has to be a player id and `:objectId` a object id.

+If the object is not available the endpoint will return a `404` with a message `Knife is not available`.

 ```json
 // add object to player request body
 {